Cuboideb/angbandroid/README.md

 - Option to keep touch directionals fixed in place.
 - Position of touch directionals are saved between games.

-Version 1.22 - 2020/07/05:
+Version 1.22 - 2020-07-05:
--Ribbon buttons size multiplier.
+- Ribbon buttons size multiplier.
--Auto display long lists of choices for commands and shops.
+- Auto display long lists of choices for commands and shops.